4 Ways You’ve Been Secretly Killing Your Lawn

 1. Kill weeds, not grass

-It is not uncommon for weed killer to affect lawns as well.
+It is not uncommon for weed killers to affect lawns as well.
 Many weed killers that claim to be “lawn friendly” are still products that kill all plants.
-These are called herbicides.
+These are called non-selective herbicides.
 While effective, they kill both your weeds and your lawn.

 2. Dog Urine

 If your dog urinates in a particular spot, you will see a patch of dead grass appearing out of nowhere.
-This may be because your dog’s urine is full of nitrogen, making it more alkaline.
-Your dog urinating on your lawn is equal to pouring an herbicide on a small patch of grass on a constant basis.
+This may be because your dog’s urine is full of nitrogen, making it more acidic.
+Your dog urinating on your lawn is equal to constantly pouring concentrated high-nitrogen fertilizer on a small patch of grass.

 There are easy fixes.
-The reason your dog’s urine is laden with nitrogen may have to do with its diet.
+The levels of nitrogen in your dog’s urine may have to do with its diet.
 Constant dry food promotes higher nitrogen content (as well as increased risk of urinary tract infections).
-Balancing the diet out with wet food can fix the situation.
-The moisture works to dilute any alkaline content within the endocrine system, creating a healthier stream.
+Low-quality proteins also cause higher levels of nitrogen.
+Balancing the diet with high-quality proteins and wet food, and ensuring your fur baby stays hydrated with clean drinking water, can help the situation.
+The moisture works to dilute nitrogen content within the endocrine system, creating a healthier stream.

 If you cannot feed your dog wet food for some reason, carry a bottle of water with you when you take your dog to the bathroom.
 When the dog goes, pour the water on the affected area.
 Water will help dilute the chemicals, preventing too much damage from happening.